isabella232/tapestry5-idea/README.md

 Tapestry 5 IntelliJ IDEA Test Project
 =====================================

-This is a Tapestry 5 project to exercise IntelliJ's support [Tapestry 5](http://tapestry.apache.org/) code highlighting, navigation, and error detection.
+This is a Tapestry 5 project to exercise IntelliJ's support of [Tapestry 5](http://tapestry.apache.org/) code highlighting, navigation, and error detection.

 This app is specifically designed to use features that are typical of large Tapestry applications,